decyphertek-io/decyphertek/docs/technotes/Droidian.md

 Plasma Mobile:
 --------------
-Mobian contains the plasma-mobile package that can be installed to turn Droidan Mobian to run Plasma-Moble, similar to customizing the desktop them on regular linux.
+Mobian contains the plasma-mobile package that can be installed to turn Droidan Mobian to run Plasma-Moble, similar to customizing the desktop theme on regular linux.

 Android Emulator:
 -----------------